ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 Let's take a simple example:

 One process sends the message `Hi, how are you?` to another process.
-According to our simple protocol, when a process receives this specific message, it is required to send the response `Good, thanks`
+According to our simple protocol, when a process receives this specific message, it is required to respond with `Good, thanks`

-There is nothing in our protocol however that states which process is to send the first message, or what should happen after the `Good, thanks` message has been received.
+However, our simplistic protocol says nothing about which process is to send the first message, or what should happen after the `Good, thanks` message has been received.

 The following two diagrams are both valid runs of our protocol: